 October is End Poverty Month here in Calgary we know that creating communities where women thrive is dependent on ensuring they have access to a fair, living wage.
-When the minimum wage went up to $15 per hour this week, we celebrated because it meant that vulnerable individuals in our community employed at minimum wage jobs are getting closer to earning enough to cover their basic necessities.
+When the minimum wage went up to $15 per hour, we celebrated because it meant that vulnerable individuals in our community employed at minimum wage jobs are getting closer to earning enough to cover their basic necessities.

 With the increase to minimum wage, we expected arguments against this important poverty measure that would be both fact and fiction.
 We knew there would be opponents arguing that those entering minimum wage jobs were teenagers living at home which is why we weren’t shocked when a local paper ran an article calling for a youth differential.
 However, after reading the article we were frustrated by the inflammatory assumptions that were made.